adavarski/TeradataExpress-VirtualBox-Vagrant/README.md

 * to connect with bteq and user/pass dbc/dbc:

- Teradata BTEQ 13.00.00.03 for WIN32.
-Copyright 1984-2009, Teradata Corporation.
-ALL RIGHTS RESERVED.
-Enter your logon or BTEQ command:
 .logon dbc

-.logon dbc
 Password:
 *** CLI error: MTDP: EM_NOHOST(224): name not in HOSTS file or names database.

 *** Return code from CLI is: 224
 *** Error: Logon failed!

-I’ve started reading documentation and Internet.
-And I found solution! 🙂

 Add this entry to your hosts file /etc/hosts: